official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-1.md

 34. The stated position of the UK Government in February 2001 was that containment had been broadly successful.[^18]

-[^15] Letter Barrow to Sawers, 15 December 2000, ‘Iraq’.
+[^15]: Letter Barrow to Sawers, 15 December 2000, ‘Iraq’.
-[^16] JIC Assessment, 14 February 2001, ‘Iraq: Economic Sanctions Eroding’.
+[^16]: JIC Assessment, 14 February 2001, ‘Iraq: Economic Sanctions Eroding’.
-[^17] Minute McKane to Sawers, 15 February 2001 attaching Note, ‘Iraq’.
+[^17]: Minute McKane to Sawers, 15 February 2001 attaching Note, ‘Iraq’.
-[^18] House of Commons, Official Report, 26 February 2001, column 620.
+[^18]: House of Commons, Official Report, 26 February 2001, column 620.

 318

-The Report of the Iraq Inquiry3.1  |  Development of UK strategy and options, 9/11 to early January 2002

 35. When Mr Blair met President Bush at Camp David in late February 2001, the US and UK agreed on the need for a policy which was more widely supported in the